groverj3/groverj3.github.io/content/articles/2024-04-20_managing-software-on-a-multiuser-linux-system-update.md

 Back in 2019, the halcyon days of yore, near the end of my time in graduate school I wrote a well-intentioned article about software management for multi-user linux systems ([here](/articles/2019-06-25_managing-software-on-a-multiuser-linux-system.html)).
 This original article was written based on my experiences as the de-facto sysadmin of our lab's bioinformatics server.
-I am not a trained Linux sysadmin, I didn't even major in anything computer-related in college, however, I have been a big nerd as long as I can remember and have been playing with Linux far longer than I was using it for a job.
+I am not a trained Linux sysadmin, I didn't even major in anything computer-related in college.
+However, I have been a big nerd as long as I can remember and have been playing with Linux far longer than I was using it for a job.
 That article was a good starting point.
-However, lots of things have changed in the past few years.
+Lots of things have changed in the past few years.
 While my thoughts are similar as back then, I do have the benefit of additional experience to draw on, as well as some developments on the software and hardware side of things since then.

 This is not a guide to setting up an HPC or cluster.
 It's also not a guide for setting up a cloud compute environment.
 If you're not at a university or a large company, then you're unlikely to have an HPC.
 On the flip side, I like cloud